 New York State Mandated Tobacco Cessation/Oral Cancer course (once in your lifetime)

-New York State Mandated Child abuse course (once in your lifetime)
+New York State Mandated Child abuse course (one-time only)

-New York State Mandated Infection Control course (once every 4 years)
+New York State Mandated Infection Control course (every four years)

-CPR course: you must maintain a current certificate (varies 1-3 years).
-CPR must be taken in person.
+CPR course: you must maintain a current certificate.
+CPR course must in person.

 Dental Anesthesia and Sedation